c3d/xl/README.md

 With these examples, we have demonstrated that using ELIoT, we can answer queries from applications that have very different requirements.
-An application will get exactly the data it needs, when it needs it, minimizing network traffic and optimizing energy utiliation.
+An application will get exactly the data it needs, when it needs it, minimizing network traffic and optimizing energy utilization.

 Yet the API on the sensors and on the controlling computer is extremely simple.
 On the sensor, we only have a single function